spatie/vue-table-component/README.md

 🚨 **THIS PACKAGE HAS BEEN ABANDONED** 🚨

 We don't use this package anymore in our own projects and cannot justify the time needed to maintain it anymore.
 That's why we have chosen to abandon it.
-Feel free to fork our code and maintain your own copy are use one of the many alternatives.
+Feel free to fork our code and maintain your own copy or use one of the many alternatives.

 # A straightforward Vue component to filter and sort tables